MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. From the left navigation panel, select **Automation**.
 Here you can create simple automation rules, integrate with existing playbooks, or create new playbooks.
 Select **+ Create** then select **Automation rule**.
 Note the window that opens on the right side of the screen and the options available to create conditions and actions.
 Select **Cancel** from the bottom of the screen.

 1. From the left navigation panel, select **Workbooks**.
 From the Workbooks page, select the **My workbooks** tab, which is above the search box.
 The workbook you saved earlier is listed and available for you to view and monitor your data.
-Select **ASC Compliance and Protection** then from the window that opens on the right side of the screen, select **View saved workbook**.
-NOTE: Azure lab subscriptions may experience greater than normal delays in collecting data that can be visualized in the workbook.
+NOTE: There isn't any real activity happening in the Azure subscription to reflect in the workbook and Azure lab subscriptions may experience greater than normal delays in collecting data that can be visualized in the workbook.

 1. Close the window by select the **X** on the top-right corner of the window.